Miffyli/asv-cm-reinforce/README.md

 This repository contains the code for replicating experiments in "[An initial investigation on optimizing tandem speaker verification and countermeasure systems using reinforcement learning](https://arxiv.org/abs/2002.03801)"

+**Note:** If you experience trouble replicating the experiments, do not hesistate to contact us over Github Issues or via email!
+Especially the feature extraction side is not the most elegant setup, which will likely give you some headache.

 ## Requirements
 * PyTorch (experiments ran on v1.3.1)
 * [Kaldi](https://kaldi-asr.org/) and [PyKaldi](https://github.com/pykaldi/pykaldi) for extracting features